-The performance of the classifier is also measured using F-measure value as shown in table 4.6.
-Based on the F-measure value, the SVM classifier in table 4.6 shows that the category "education" is classified less accurate than the other categories but the "politics", "health", and "business" are classified more accurately than other categories while the "education" category has low performance which is 14.2% F-measure.
+The performance of the classifier is also measured using Fmeasure value as shown in table 4.6.
+Based on the Fmeasure value, the SVM classifier in table 4.6 shows that the category "education" is classified less accurate than the other categories but the "politics", "health", and "business" are classified more accurately than other categories while the "education" category has low performance which is 14.2% F-measure.
 This indicates that the instances cluster in to the corresponding cluster of the "education" category have fewer words in common than others.
-Due to this, the "education" categories.
+Due to this, the "education" category is classified less accurate than other categories.